About our public engagement

 We’re recognised locally, nationally and internationally for our collaborative, inclusive and reflective engagement practice, and our purposeful approaches to address societal challenges – listening to and working in partnership with diverse communities.

-Our commitment to and support for public engagement has also been recognised through Research England’s Knowledge Exchange Framework (KEF) and the annual Times Higher Education Impact Ranking, which provides global benchmarks across the 17 UN Sustainable Development Goals.
+Our commitment to and support for public engagement is recognised through Research England’s Knowledge Exchange Framework (KEF) where we achieved the highest possible score for our public and community engagement and the annual Times Higher Education Impact Ranking, which provides global benchmarks across the 17 UN Sustainable Development Goals.

 Public engagement with purpose